Four months. Two assassination attempts. One candidate switch. A wild election cycle.

 | Washington

 Only 131 days have passed since President Joe Biden’s disastrous presidential debate set off a chain of events that forced him from the race and reshaped the battle for the White House.
-The intervening four months has been one of the more frantic campaign stretches in recent memory – marked by everything from assassination attempts to hurricanes.
+The intervening four months have been one of the more frantic campaign stretches in recent memory – marked by everything from assassination attempts to hurricanes.

 Whichever candidate wins will make history, for better and worse.